vaslabs-ltd/docker-linux-steam-broadcast/readme.md

 ## Description

-A Dockerized application that broadcasts video files to Steam using FFmpeg.
+A Dockerized script that broadcasts video files to Steam using FFmpeg.
 Meant to be used in DIY situations where you'd want to broadcast your pre-recorded videos from a Linux machine/server!

 ## Usage